kyang5/coursedescriptions/source/undergraduate/bscs.rst

 Curriculum
 -----------

-If you decided prior to Fall 2013 you may use the old Computer Science B.S. curriculum located `here <http://www.luc.edu/cs/academics/undergraduateprograms/bscs/oldcurriculum/>`_.
+If you decided before Fall 2013 you may use the old Computer Science B.S. curriculum located `here <http://www.luc.edu/cs/academics/undergraduateprograms/bscs/oldcurriculum/>`_.

-If you decided prior to Fall 2020 but after 2013 you may use the old Computer Science B.S. curriculum located at :doc:`bscsold`
+If you decided before Fall 2020 but after 2013 you may use the old Computer Science B.S. curriculum located at :doc:`bscsold`

 Major Requirements (61 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~